- The Concept of Significant Harm

-Concerns which have been raised, should, where practicable, be discussed with the parent and agreement sought for a referral to LA children's social care unless seeking agreement is likely to place the child at risk of significant harm through delay or from the parent's actions or reactions; For example in circumstances where there are concerns or suspicions that a serious crime such as sexual abuse, domestic violence or induced illness has taken place.
+Concerns which have been raised, should, where practicable, be discussed with the parent and agreement sought for a referral to Children's Social Care unless seeking agreement is likely to place the child at risk of significant harm through delay or from the parent's actions or reactions; for example in circumstances where there are concerns or suspicions that a serious crime such as sexual abuse, domestic violence and abuse or induced illness has taken place.

-Where a professional decides not to seek parental permission before making a referral to LA children's social care, the decision must be clearly noted in the child's records with reasons, dated and signed and confirmed in the referral to LA children's social care.
+Where a professional decides not to seek parental permission before making a referral to Children's Social Care, the decision must be clearly noted in the child's records with reasons, dated and signed and confirmed in the referral.
 Professionals should consult with their line manager/designated safeguarding advisor, if at all practicable, for advice.

 When a referral is deemed to be necessary in the interests of the child, and the parents have been consulted and are not in agreement, the following action should be taken:

 - The reason for proceeding without parental agreement must be recorded;